SandyRogers/MetaPUF/docs/Tutorial.md

 --|---|---|---|---|--
  S6 |  PXD005780 | S6.raw | https://ftp.pride.ebi.ac.uk/pride/data/archive/2017/07/PXD005780/S6.raw  | ERS1509315  |  ERZ1669330

 This workflow looks for this file in the config directory.
+You don't need to provide the `RIDE Accession` number and `Raw file URLs`if you have the data locally, and just leave the column as blank, however the header is still needed.

 ## **Quick start**